breschio/drawbridge/moat-chrome/rules-templates/drawbridge-workflow.md

 -   `**/moat-tasks-detail.json`: Update the task `status` through its lifecycle with proper validation.

 **User Expectation**: You will see edit confirmations for status files - this is normal.
 Accept these updates as they track your task progress.

+### Handling Concurrent File Updates

+**IMPORTANT**: The Moat Chrome extension may automatically sync status changes between `moat-tasks.md` and `moat-tasks-detail.json` in real-time.
+Handle this gracefully:

+**Concurrent Update Scenarios:**

+1.  **File Already Updated**: If you attempt to update `moat-tasks.md` but receive an error that changes already exist, acknowledge it and continue:
+    ```
+    ℹ️ Task file already synchronized by Moat extension
+    ✅ Status tracking up-to-date - continuing with next task
+    ```

+2.  **Conflict Resolution**: Always prioritize the most recent file state.
+If a file was modified during your operation:
+    - Re-read the file to get current state
+    - Apply your status update to the current state
+    - Proceed without error

+3.  **Update Order**: To minimize conflicts, follow this order:
+    - First: Update `moat-tasks-detail.json` (primary source of truth)
+    - Second: Update `moat-tasks.md` (human-readable view)
+    - The extension may auto-sync between updates - this is expected behavior

+4.  **Graceful Handling**: Never fail or halt processing due to concurrent updates.
+These are normal in the Moat workflow and should be treated as informational, not errors.

 ### Status Transition Validation